 By Alex Kos

-I first heard the term "Joystick Coaching" a few years back.
+I first heard the term “Joystick Coaching” a few years back.
 What a wonderfully descriptive term.
 As with video games, joystick coaches want to dictate and control the movement of all their soccer players on the field.
-Hence the term "joystick."
+Hence the term “joystick” soccer coaching.

-Joystick coaching has reached epidemic proportions on many a soccer field across the country (and parents are just as guilty).
-Why is this happening?
+Joystick soccer coaching has reached epidemic proportions on many a soccer field across the country (and parents are just as guilty).
+Why is this happening in youth soccer these days?

 Besides early soccer player retirements (everyone has played soccer in their younger days but many move on to other sports) there are other consequences of this “helping” behavior.

-These are some simple tips that will help soccer coaches curb the joystick epidemic and truly help players.
+These are some simple tips that will help soccer coaches curb the joystick soccer coaching epidemic and truly help players.

 (Alex Kos’ experiences as a player, coach, referee, parent and fan are shared in his blog, Improving Soccer in the United States, where this article first appeared.)